opendistro-for-elasticsearch/odfe-cli/docs/dev/tutorial.md

 In above example, we created a base command 'ad' and added it to root command.

-#### Create additional commands
+### Create additional commands

 Additional commands can be defined and added in their own file inside commands/ directory.

-If you wanted to implement a start detector command from Anomaly Detection, you would create odfe-cli/commands/ad_start.go and include the following code snippet.
+If you wanted to implement a create detector command from Anomaly Detection, you would create odfe-cli/commands/ad_create.go and include the following code snippet.

 ```